louking/tm-csv-connector/web/docs/source/admin-guide.rst

   * enter directory names for the output csv file, and for the logging files (full path)
   * enter passwords for root and app database users -- accepting the defaults are fine

-  .. note:: you can see the values of these later by navigating to config/db in the installation directory
+  .. note:: you can see the values of these later by navigating to ``config/db`` in the installation directory

 * the first time it's run, it takes a bit of time for the app to create the database, etc
 * with your browser, navigate to http://tm.localhost:8080/
 * navigate to Settings view (this only has to be done once)

-  * add New setting, Setting=output-file, Value=tm-data.dsv # or whatever filename you want the output put in
+  * add New setting, Setting=output-file, Value=tm-data.csv # or whatever filename you want the output put in

 App Upgrade